ROI vs TCO: The CIO Debate

 In conclusion, the choice of using either RIO or TCO for your business depends on the goals you want to achieve.
 Generally, RIO is better for measuring numerical metrics whereas TCO is ideal for showing financial comparisons.

 As a company with a large digital presence, we understand the need for CIOs to make the correct decisions pertaining to the costs of the company.
 We try our best to provide CIOs, CMOs and CEOs with valuable information through blogs and case studies to provide insight into different areas of interest.
-If you are interested in related more of our content such as this you can view our other blog posts and case studies.
+If you are interested in related content, check out our blog posts.